 The global organized commercial pirate trade is a significant threat to content industries, including the music sector.
-A 2011 study by Frontier Economics cited by IFPI, estimates that digitally pirated music, movies and software is valued at \$30 billion to \$75 billion and IFPI's 2014 Digital Music Report valued advertising revenues generated by piracy sites at \$227 million.
-In addition, a 2010 economic study conducted by Tera Consultants in Europe found that if left unabated, digital piracy could result in an estimated loss of 240 billion Europs in retail revenues for the creative industries-including music -in Europe over the period from 2008 to 2015.
+A 2011 study by Frontier Economics cited by IFPI, estimates that digitally pirated music, movies and software was valued at \$30 billion to \$75 billion and IFPI's 2015 Digital Music Report cited research conducted by MediaLink on behalf of the Digital Citizens Alliance that placed advertising revenues generated by 596 piracy sites at \$227 million.
+In addition, a 2010 economic study conducted by Tera Consultants in Europe found that if left unabated, digital piracy could result in an estimated loss of 240 billion Euros in retail revenues for the creative industries-including music-in Europe over the period from 2008 to 2015.
 Unauthorized copies and piracy have contributed to the decrease in the volume of legitimate sales.
 They have had, and may continue to have, an adverse effect on our business.